M. L. King, Jr. Elementary (K-6)

 Attendance Rate 90/90

-Schools strive for students to have at least 90% of their students have 90% attendance because kids learn best when they’re IN school.
+Schools strive to have at least 90% of their students achieve a 90% attendance rate because kids learn best when they’re in school.

 In 2019, 87.3% of Missouri students were in attendance at least 90% of the time, source.